-Chad Kanoff shares 4 things that Byron Leftwich emphasizes to his quarterbacks everyday in his QB room.
+Chad Kanoff, who played for Byron Leftwich in Arizona and in Tampa Bay, shares 4 things that Leftwich emphasizes to his quarterbacks everyday in his QB room.

 I talked to the now Super Bowl champion offensive coordinator of the Buccaneers, Byron Leftwich today.
 Every once in a while you are lucky enough to get a coach that believes in you.
 In my NFL career, that coach has been Byron.
 He came to Princeton and worked me out my senior year, got me signed after the draft, then all training camp gave me opportunities to compete for a job, and then when I was released by the Cardinals, he brought me in for a workout with the Bucs where I was eventually signed.
 If it was up to him, I’d still be there.